ankit-pras/alexa-google-search/README.md

         AlexaSkill.js
         node_modules ( the folder and its contents )
     ``` then update the lambda source zip file with this change and upload to lambda again, this step makes sure the lambda function only serves request from authorized source.
+**NOTE: if you get a lambda response saying : "The remote endpoint could not be called, or the response it returned was invalid."
+It is likely that you have zipped the src folder and not it's contents**